 Richard Hale is Managing Director of Action Learning International and a specialist in action learning based approaches to organisation development and transformation.
 He works in the UK and Australia.
 His early career was originally in the Not-for-Profit Sector (Rehabilitation of Ex-Offenders) and then he pursued a business career in industry with General Electric Company (GEC Computers & Marconi Avionics) in the UK where he held responsibilities for management development.
 After this he joined BSkyB where he established the Training and Development function at the point satellite television was being introduced into the UK.
 He has worked in interim and consultancy roles with international corporations ranging across government, FMCG, financial services, retail, pharmaceutical, engineering, construction and professional service sectors.
 In recent years he has worked closely with public service and government ministries in Africa to support government reform.
 He developed of the Action Learning Question (ALQ) approach and has over the past 15 years applied this internationally, linking it to postgraduate accreditation.
-He developed the first client based Action Learning Question Masters programme with for financial services organisation Clerical Medical and then established, co-ordinated and delivered similar programmes with Lloyds TSB Asset Finance Division and Westbury Homes.
+He developed the first client based Action Learning Question Masters programme with for financial services organisation Clerical Medical and then established, co-ordinated and delivered similar programme with Lloyds TSB Asset Finance Division and Westbury Homes.
 Richard is widely published in the the field of leadership development and action learning.
-He also supervises doctoral candidates in international business schools (Ashriidge, Middlesex University, IMC) and has assessed doctorates typically in the context of action learning, action research and organisation development and change.
+He also has supervised doctoral candidates in international business schools (Ashridge/Hult, Middlesex University) and has assessed doctorates typically in the context of action learning, action research and organisation development and change.
 Richard provides outplacement support for executives managing thier career transition.

 David leads relationship management and programme delivery for Action Learning International in Australia.
 He is the principal of Optimum NFP, an independent management consultancy focused on the Not for Profit Sector.
 He has over 36 years of senior and executive management experience across many industries and sectors.
 David is a Fellow Certified Practising Accountant Australia, Graduate of the Australian Institute of Company Directors, Member of the Institute of Management Consultants and a Member of the Action Learning Action Research Association of Australia.
 In his consulting activities, David has developed Action Learning programmes as part of change management strategies within the not-for-profit sector where he has successfully achieved both organisational and personnel development outcomes.
-David has successfully completed the Value Improvement Projects Action Learning Question Facilitator Accreditation Programme as a means of consolidating his interest and activities in this area.
-David is currently completing his PhD in Change Management in the NFP Sector and has presented internationally in this capacity.
+David has successfully completed the Action Learning Facilitator Accreditation Programme as a means of consolidating his interest and activities in this area.
+David has completed his PhD in Change Management in the NFP Sector and has presented internationally in this capacity.
 He holds undergraduate qualifications in accounting and finance as well as postgraduate qualifications in management.

 Barry is based in Melbourne.
 His experience includes directing the HR function of an Australian trans-national organization with some 20,000 employees on three continents and he has consulted to major organizations in Australia, New Zealand, South-East Asia, United States and the UK, specialising in top team turnaround and action learning based business improvement and manager development.
 He is a graduate of Cambridge University, a Fellow of the Australian Human Resources Institute and has completed an IMC Doctor of Management program with Professor Charles Handy as one of his assessors, who said of it - 'This is the most thorough and complete review of a working life I have read'.
 He is the author of the Kimberley Trilogy of Australian historical adventure novels.